Strategic bombing: World War II

 The United States Army Air Forces adopted a policy of daylight precision bombing for greater accuracy as, for example, during the Schweinfurt raids.
 That doctrine, based on the erroneous supposition that bombers could adequately defend themselves against air attack, entailed much higher American losses until long-range fighter escorts (e.g. the Mustang) became available.
-Conditions in the European theatre made it very difficult to achieve the accuracy achieved using the exceptional and top-secret Norden optical bombsight in the clear skies over the desert bombing ranges of Nevada and California.
+Conditions in the European theatre made it very difficult to achieve the accuracy achieved using the top-secret Norden optical bombsight in the clear skies over the desert bombing ranges of Nevada and California.
 Raids over Europe commonly took place in conditions of very poor visibility, with targets partly or wholly obscured by thick cloud, smokescreens, or smoke from fires started by previous raids.
 As a result, bomb loads were regularly dropped "blind" using dead-reckoning methods little different from those used by the RAF night bombers.
 In addition, only the leading bomber in a formation actually utilized the Norden sight, the rest of the formation dropping their bombs only when they saw the lead aircraft's bombload falling away.
 Since even a very tight bomber formation could cover a vast area, the scatter of bombs was likely to be considerable.
 Add to these difficulties the disruptive effects of increasingly accurate anti-aircraft fire and head-on attacks by fighter aircraft and the theoretical accuracy of daylight bombing was often hard to achieve.
 Accuracy, described as "pinpoint", never exceeded the best British average of about a 3 smi radius from point of aim in any case.
 Postwar German engineers considered the bombing of railways, trains, canals, and roads more harmful to production than attacks on factories themselves, Sir Roy Fedden (in his report on a postwar British scientific intelligence mission) calling it "fatal" and saying it reduced aero-engine production by two thirds (from a maximum output of 5,000 to 7,000 a month).

 Strategic bombing was a way of taking the war into Europe while Allied ground forces were unable to do so.
 Between them, Allied air forces claimed to be able to bomb "around the clock".
 In fact, few targets were ever hit by British and American forces the same day, the strategic isolation of Normandy on D-Day and the bombing of Dresden in February 1945 being exceptions rather than the rule.
 There were generally no coordinated plans for the around-the-clock bombing of any target.

 In some cases, single missions have been considered to constitute strategic bombing.
 The bombing of Peenemünde was such an event, as was the bombing of the Ruhr dams.
 The Peenemünde mission delayed Nazi Germany's V-2 program enough that it did not become a major factor in the outcome of the war.